cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 path={${math.url}/show
 `

-Now go to your CustomerShow component, lets add our Polaris imports.
+Now go to your CustomerDetails component, lets add our Polaris imports.
 Lets start with the Page and add our title of `Customer`.
 We also want to add the `breadcrumbs`, this is an array of `LinkActions`, these have a `content` property which is the visual link title as well as a `url` which is where the breadcrumb go when clicked.

 If you go back to the browser, a breadcumb should show up that when clicked goes back to the CustomerIndex.